Scientific method: Hypothesis development

-In general scientists tend to look for theories that are "elegant" or "beautiful".
+In general, scientists tend to look for theories that are "elegant" or "beautiful".
 Scientists often use these terms to refer to a theory that is following the known facts but is nevertheless relatively simple and easy to handle.
 Occam's Razor serves as a rule of thumb for choosing the most desirable amongst a group of equally explanatory hypotheses.

-To minimize the confirmation bias which results from entertaining a single hypothesis, strong inference emphasizes the need for entertaining multiple alternative hypotheses.
+To minimize the confirmation bias that results from entertaining a single hypothesis, strong inference emphasizes the need for entertaining multiple alternative hypotheses, and avoiding artifacts.